Gluten Free Tranquility

 A creme egg can be sliced in half by gently holding it in one hand and using a sharp knife to cut through the middle.
 To make it easier to cut, I recommended refrigerating the creme eggs for a short time before slicing as this will firm up the cream inside as without chilling they may break easier and the cream will pour out.

-🐣 More Easter recipes
+🐣 More Gluten Free Easter recipes

 • gluten free mini easter cheesecakes on a wooden chopping board